Get in a Pace Van

 Pace Vanpooling is an economic way to travel.

 Plus, it’s more environmentally friendly.

-If your work commute matches to an existing Pace Vanpool or if you have a group of five or more carpoolers, consider the benefits of becoming a Pace Vanpool participant.
+If your work commute matches to an existing Pace Vanpool or if you have a group of three or more carpoolers, consider the benefits of Pace Vanpooling.

 Pace Vanpooling is a workday rideshare arrangement for commuters who live or work in these six counties of Illinois: Cook, DuPage, Kane, Lake, McHenry and Will.
 Pace Vanpools consist of individuals who live near each other and have similar travel patterns and work hours.
 Pace Vanpools operate similar to carpools except they include more perks.